-PowerNet Limited (PNL)
+• PowerNet Limited

 A 50% owned electricity distribution management company.
-It has long term network management agreements in place for TPCL, Electricity Invercargill Limited (EIL), OtagoNet Joint Venture (OJV) and Electricity Southland Limited (ESL) electricity distribution networks.
-In addition, they identify, research and inform about other relevant energy investments for TPCL and its other 50% shareholder, EIL.
+It has long term network management agreements in place for TPCL, Electricity Invercargill Limited (EIL), OtagoNet Joint Venture and Electricity Southland Limited electricity distribution networks.
+In addition, they identify and realise other relevant energy investments for TPCL and its other 50% shareholder, Electricity Invercargill Limited